Plan Your Visit

 Focus Area: For the purposes of this RFP, the region is comprised of the cities and towns of Ashburnham, Ashby, Athol, Ayer, Barre, Clinton, Devens, Fitchburg, Gardner, Groton, Harvard, Hubbardston, Lancaster, Leominster, Lunenburg, Orange, Pepperell, Petersham, Phillipston, Princeton, Royalston, Shirley, Sterling, Templeton, Townsend, Westminster, and Winchendon

-Target Populations (revised as of 2022): Black, Indigenous and other people of color, recent immigrants and non-English speakers, people and families with low income, older adults, veterans, people experiencing homelessness, children and adolescents, people who identify as LGBTQIA+
+Target Populations (revised as of 2024): Black, Indigenous and other people of color, recent immigrants and non-English speakers, people and families with low income, older adults, veterans, people experiencing homelessness, children and adolescents, people who identify as LGBTQIA+ (Additional consideration will be provided to applications that address the needs of birthing patients during postnatal/postpartum periods)

-For additional background information of the FY’22-FY’24 Determination of Needs Funding Announcement (available for download)
+For additional background information, the FY’22-FY’24 Determination of Needs Funding Announcement is available for download.

 The Public Health Council of the Department of Health and Human Services accepts, reviews and approves all DoN applications within the Commonwealth.